ericmordi123/The_Cocktail_Guide/README.md

 - Give the user the abilty to share recipes on other platforms like twitter

 ## DEPLOYMENT
+Heroku

+After loging into heroku I created a new app, using the name spiceword-cookbook and set the region to Europe.

+Select application

+In the settings tab I clicked reveal config vars and entered the required environment variables, which in this case were:

+IP 0.0.0.0

+PORT 5000

+MONGO_URI mongodb+srv://root:<password_removed>@myfirstcluster-fai9p.mongodb.net/cook_book?retryWrites=true&w=majority

+SECRET secret key for flask session

+From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.

+Confirm the linking of the heroku app to the correct GitHub repository.

+In the heroku dashboard, click "Deploy".

+In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

+The site is now successfully deployed.

+### Local Deployment
+Within the file app.py change the line app.config['SECRET_KEY'] = os.getenv('SECRET') to app.config['SECRET_KEY'] = os.getenv('SECRET', '<your_key>) where <your_key> is a secret key of your choosing.

+Also change app.config["MONGO_URI"] = os.getenv('MONGO_URI') to app.config["MONGO_URI"] = os.getenv('MONGO_URI', ) where is the string that points to your own MongoDB.

+Your database should be named cook_book with collections set up as outlined in the database design section of this document.
+To help, you can also refer to these included JSON examples

+From the terminal you can then run the app with python app.py and view in a browser at http://127.0.0.1:5000/

 All code throughtout the build process, every bug fix, all corrections and ammendments have been commited to GitHub using [Version Control]().

 All my commits and the full code for my project can be found on my GitHub Repository [found here]()